CCAHybridLab/HLResources/Arduino/Tutorials/Solenoid+Switches/README.md

 ### Pullup Resistor
-This part is to explain how the coding works and why 'pullup' was used instead of 'input' What is a pull up? why not just use input and
+This part is to explain how the coding works and why 'pullup' was used instead of 'input' What is a pull up? why not just use input? - arduino is a very sensitive device, if you just leave it as input it will be effected my the surroundings, it is like a antanna that collects any signal. it will randomly pick up the signals when you put your finger near even before pressing a button. and this is called a **floating state**.
+Therefore you would need a pullup command so that the arduino would be stable state(high) and react when it is pressed(low)

 ### Build It
 Follow this diagram to test out for your own, **watch out for the LED placement:** the longer side is **positive** that goes to digital pin 13 and 12, shorter side is **negative** that goes to ground.